cloudflare/cloudflare-docs/content/pages/platform/direct-upload.md

 ### Using Functions
 Drag-and-drop deployments made from the dashboard do not currently support compiling a `functions` folder of Pages Functions.
 In order to deploy a `functions` folder, you must use Wrangler.

-Note: a `_worker.js` file _is_ however supported by both Wrangler and drag-and-drop deployments made from the dashboard.
+However, note that a `_worker.js` file is supported by both Wrangler and drag-and-drop deployments made from the dashboard.